Back to blog

 Redis

-Redis is the obvious choice for external caching, but it:
+Redis is the obvious choice for shared caching, but it:

 Shared Memory